Active Traveler’s Croatia – Ultimate Hiker’s Tour

 - Meet your guide after breakfast for a hiking tour of Bled surroundings

-- Starting point will be Mount Blato (1147 m), continue toward Koča and the Pri Triglavskih Jezerih Hut and enjoy beautiful views of Julian Alps
+- The starting point will be Mount Blato (1147 m), continue toward Koča and the Pri Triglavskih Jezerih Hut and enjoy beautiful views of Julian Alps

 - Walking distance is approx 3 hours one way